Joanne M. Pohl

 - Consultant on HRSA/AHRQ Grant: CHARN, ARRA-Community Health Applied Research Network: A Community Alliance for Technology Enabled Comparative Effectiveness Research Grant #UB2HA20234.
 2010-2013

-- Co-PI on HRSA grant "Expanding a Nurse-Managed Health Clinic to Improve Access to Care and Facilitate Training of the Nurse Practitioner Work Force."
-2010-2013
+- Served on HRSA grant "Expanding a Nurse-Managed Health Clinic to Improve Access to Care and Facilitate Training of the Nurse Practitioner Work Force."
+2010-2014

 Dr. Pohl has provided leadership in teaching in the nurse practitioner programs in the School of Nursing as well as in mentoring doctoral students.
 She has consulted on topics related to advanced practice nursing both nationally and abroad and directed the Adult NP track from 1993-2000 before taking on an Associate Dean position in the school.
 She remains involved in the National Organization of Nurse Practitioner Faculties.
-Currently, she is serving as a Visiting Professor for the 2011-2012 school year at the University of Alabama at Birmingham.
+She served as a Visiting Professor for the 2011-2012 school year at the University of Alabama at Birmingham and continues to consult.

 Affiliations / Service